Quantum Advantage for All: Supplementary Material

-In the following, we present the BEATOR algorithm in detail and an outline of the QUBOT algorithm to support Propositions~\ref{prop:beator}, \ref{prop:qubot}, and \ref{prop:quadratic} as well as Corollary~\ref{cor:NPinBQP}.
-Formal proofs are large scale, purely technical, and probably best done using proof assistants which remains future work.
+In the following, we present the BEATOR algorithm in detail and an outline of the QUBOT and QUARC algorithms to support the propositions in the paper.
+Formal proofs remain future work which is likely to involve proof assistants and automation.